 Angling is one sport that knows no age limit — if you have the patience to wait for a bite then you can be a fisher.
 Start your family fishing traditions at Mabel Lake, where, whether you’re on the water or by its shores, you can be baiting hooks and helping little hands cast for two-pound Kokanee, enjoying quiet moments together, teaching new skills and making memories that will last a lifetime.

 Winter or Summer, Spring or Fall

 Fishing isn’t just a summer sport around here — in fact, some of our lakes are busier in winter than summer with anglers fishing for eight-pound rainbow trout or the elusive mountain whitefish.

 There’s perhaps nothing more Canadian than slipping and sliding your way across a frozen lake, drilling a hole, dropping a line and waiting for something to bite!
 Gardom and Hidden Lakes are a prime ice fishing spot.
 Once the ice comes off between March and April, you can find eager folks fishing for Dolly Varden right along the shores.

 The Miracle of Salmon

-Watch the annual migration of salmon returning to their spawning grounds on the Shuswap just east of Enderby and you’ll witness one of Mother Nature’s miracles swimming against the current, returning to their home.
-With rivers chock full of fish, you can’t help but want to cast in your line.
+Watch the annual migration of salmon returning to their spawning grounds on the Shuswap just east of Enderby in Kingfisher.
+Witness one of Mother Nature’s miracles swimming against the current, returning to their home.
+Watch the waves from the fish go up the glassy water surface or see the shadows of the salmon dance under the bridge.
 You can catch the run between July and October and, every four years, you can catch the really big show when the salmon run quadruples in size!